OpenAMP/openamp-docs/openamp/overview.rst

 The architecture is exemplified below via a daisy chained topology, with the center processor being both slave and master for the next processor in the chain.

-In an attempt to keep the diagrams clear, only OpenAMP components used by each processor are drawn.
+In an attempt to keep the diagrams clear, not all OpenAMP components are drawn on each processor.

 .. raw:: html
     :file: ../images/architecture/overview-architecture.svg